Week of Action Summary

 We also ran a competition to see who could find the weirdest item over the week and this was awarded to one of our anchor groups, Friends of the River Calder for finding a selection of cassette tapes.

 Check out the images captured from the week, including the weirdest find below.

 As part of Week of Action Calmac hosted Ozzy, Patricia and Shark Bait in their waiting area where they were greeted by passengers traveling from Wemyss Bay.

-The week kicked off at Campsie Glen with a Clean Up organised by East Dunbartonshire Council.
+The week kicked off at Campsie Glen with a litter pick organised by East Dunbartonshire Council.
 50 people came along to take action and stopped 30 bags of litter from entering the waterway.

 Upstream Battle ambassador Elaine Hopley took action throughout the week.
 She also influenced others to take action through discussing her experience of marine litter whilst completing her record-breaking row across the Atlantic.

 A litter protest was organised to spread awareness in our campaign messaging and gain a large social media presence #StopMarineLitter

 On Wednesday, anchor groups Belville Community Garden and Rig Arts organised a litter pick and litter survey.
 Almost 50 people took action and collected 50 bags of litter.

 Whilst litter picking in Greenock participants were asked to segragate some of the litter they were finding.
 As long as the litter had not been too contaminated, items such as cans and plastic bottles were going to be taken by Berry BPI to recycle into plaswood benches.